 The PGDip Global Environment and Sustainability comprises a total of 120 UK credits (60 ECTS credits) at FHEQ level 7.

 The PGCert Global Environment and Sustainability comprises a total of 60 UK credits (30 ECTS credits) at FHEQ level 7.

-Each module comprises 30 UK credits (15 ECTS credits).
+Each module comprises 30 UK credits (15 ECTS credits) at FHEQ level 7.